department-of-veterans-affairs/vets-website/_education/3-work-learn.md

 <div class="row" markdown="0">
 <div class="small-12 columns" markdown="1">

 You are in charge of designing your own education.
-VA education benefits, including the GI Bill®, give you a wide range of options, including on-the-job-training, apprenticeships, overseas schools, and correspondence training.
+VA education benefits, including the GI Bill, give you a wide range of options, including on-the-job-training, apprenticeships, overseas schools, and correspondence training.

 </div>
 </div>